Skyworth Group Limited (OTCMKTS:SWDHF) Short Interest Update

-Skyworth Group Limited (OTCMKTS:SWDHF – Get Rating) saw a significant decrease in short interest in the month of March.
+Skyworth Group Limited (OTCMKTS:SWDHF – Get Rating) was the recipient of a significant decrease in short interest in March.
 As of March 15th, there was short interest totalling 1,537,200 shares, a decrease of 30.9% from the February 28th total of 2,226,000 shares.
 Based on an average daily trading volume, of 400 shares, the short-interest ratio is currently 3,843.0 days.

 Skyworth Group Stock Performance